 Of all causes of death, lung cancer ranks second behind heart disease.
-According to the American Cancer Society, it is estimated that in 2012 there will be 160,000 deaths from lung cancer.
+According to the American Cancer Society, there are approximately 130,000 deaths per year in the US from lung cancer.
 More people die from lung cancer than from breast, colon, and prostate cancer combined.
 Smoking is by far the most significant risk factor for lung cancer.
-It has been generally believed that early detection and treatment improve survival.
-A recent landmark study performed by the National Cancer Institute demonstrated a 20% decrease in deaths from lung cancer in high risk patients who were screened by CT versus those screened by chest x-ray.
-These results were published in the New England Journal of Medicine in August 2011.
+A landmark study published in the New England Journal of Medicine demonstrated a 20% decrease in deaths from lung cancer in high risk patients who were screened by CT versus those screened by chest x-ray.

-Chest CT can detect lung cancers at a significantly smaller size than can traditional methods such a chest x-ray, increasing the chances of successful treatment and survival.
-Earlier detection and resectability of lung cancer by CT screening have been proven in screening trials and now a significant mortality benefit has also been shown.
+Lung screening CT can detect lung cancers at a significantly smaller size compared to chest x-ray, increasing the chances of successful treatment and survival.
+Earlier detection and treatment made possible by lung screening CT gives patients the best chance of surviving lung cancer.

-• Smoking history of 30 or more pack years (pack years = number of packs/day x years)
+• smoking history of 20 or more pack-years (pack years = number of packs/day x years) AND

 A patient’s decision to pursue CT lung cancer screening should include a discussion with their health care provider that includes the potential benefits, risks, and costs of screening.